 To assess your base weight, you will need to weigh your gear.
 I advise finding the weight of each item by Googling it and saving the info to a spreadsheet or LighterPack.
 From there, determine what items you can replace with lighter versions.

 My current base weight is about 10 pounds.
 Here is a list of the main items:

 - Pack: ZPacks™Arc Haul-Zip Backpack (one of my favorite backpacking packs)

 - Sleeping Bag: Marmot Hydrogen Sleeping Bag: 30 Degree Down

 - Tent: MSR Carbon Reflex 2 Ultralight Tent

-- Rain Jacket: Outdoor Research Helium II Jacket
+- Rain Jacket: Outdoor Research Helium II Jacket (read my review)

 - Jacket: The North Face Thermoball

 - Headlamp: Black Diamond Spot Headlamp